Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 # Speech-Controlled-3D-Hand
-In this project we create an algorithm which records data and trains a neural network used for speaker identification, and controls by speech commands a 3D printed prosthetic hand.
+In this project we create an algorithm which records data and trains a neural network used for speaker identification, and controls a 3D printed prosthetic hand using speech commands set by the user.

 ## Requirements
-This project was ran on a Windows 10 PC and in a Python 3.5+ environment using anaconda.<br/>
+This project was ran on a Windows 10 PC and in a Python 3.6+ environment using anaconda.<br/>
 To run this project you will need to following libraries:<br/>
 * webrtcvad - `pip install webrtcvad`
 * pyaudio - `pip install pyaudio`